haquema/makers-javascript-fndamentals/challenges/05_calling_apis.md

 Create a function `fetchRepositoryInfo` (in `fetchRepositoryInfo.js`) which
   * fetches repository data from Github's API
-  * calls the given callback with the received data (as a JS object):
+  * calls the given callback with the data it receives from the API (as a JS object):

 ```js
 // In node